shaeHansen/cmi-workshops/docs/qiita-create-study.rst

    :align:   center

-Note: The warning is to let you know this study is missing columsn that are required for EBI-ENA submission.
+Note: The warning is to let you know this study is missing columns that are required for EBI-ENA submission.
 For more information you can visit the `Send data to EBI-ENA <https://qiita.ucsd.edu/static/doc/html/checklist-for-ebi-ena-submission.html>`__ information page.

 To check out the different metadata values select the "Sample-Prep Summary" tab.
 On this page, select a metadata column to visualize in the "Add sample column information to table" dropdown menu and click